4 Billion Years On

 Payback period ~7-12 years

 The UK payback period of around five years assumes the household is on Octopus Go or a similar time-of-use tariff - which requires a smart meter.
 Without one, the financial case is much weaker.
-In the US, the case varies dramatically by state: California's time-of-use tariffs (PG&E, SCE) make it comparable to the UK; flat-rate states like Texas on standard ERCOT pricing offer much less incentive.
+In the US, Octopus Energy operates as Octopus Flex - currently available in Texas - offering off-peak rates from 10pm to 6am that create a similar arbitrage opportunity to the UK product.8 California's utility time-of-use tariffs (PG&E, SCE) also deliver comparable spreads.
+Flat-rate states without TOU options offer much less incentive until their pricing structures change.

 The honest picture: this is not a fast-payback investment.
 But it is a reasonable one for a device that also provides backup power during outages, is genuinely useful for camping or garden use, and will last a decade.
 The CO₂ savings are real if modest.
 The money savings require a smart tariff.